Akshayagcr/DSA/CPP/adityaverma/stack/README.md

     from left to right.
     We use stack to keep track of left and right sub array initialize the output array with -1
-    then start iterating the implement a while loop which pops elemnts from stack if stk.top is greater when finding smallest element if stk.top is less when finding greatest element then check if stk is empty or not
+    then start iterating the implement a while loop which pops elements from stack if stk.top is greater when finding smallest element if stk.top is less when finding greatest element then check if stk is empty or not